BSG-Africa/Microservice-Tutorial/microservices/uaa/instructions.md

     eval $(minikube docker-env)

 Now, run `docker images` and note that it is different, because it is a different docker daemon.
+Also, note that the uaa image is not present.

+Next, build the image again using maven, as before.

+The image should now be available in Minikube's docker daemon, and the application should start.